Provable Filter for Real-world Graph Clustering

-The reason for using this global low-pass filter can be explained by the Taylor expansion as follows:
+The reason for using this global low-pass filter can be explained by the Taylor expansion as follows.

-It can describe global information since $\exp (M)_{i j} \neq 0$ if a path with distinct hops connects nodes $v_i$ and $v_j$.
-A high value of $M_{ij}$ means that in the $n$ hops, there is a great similarity between $v_i$ and $v_j$.
-The factorial division guarantees that the whole infinite sum exists by preserving mathematical stability using factors that rapidly approach zero.
-As a result, the important weight will decrease substantially as the hop increases.
-This is consistent with the characteristic of the homophilic graph since the possibility of homophilic nodes decreases as the hop increases \cite{Global-hete}.
+The matrix can capture global information since $\exp (\tilde{M})_{i j} \neq 0$ whenever a path with distinct hops connects nodes $v_i$ and $v_j$.
+A high value of $\tilde{M}_{ij}$ indicates that over $n$ hops, nodes $v_i$ and $v_j$ exhibit strong similarity.
+The factorial division ensures the convergence of the infinite sum by preserving mathematical stability through factors that decay rapidly to zero.
+Consequently, the significant weights decrease substantially with increasing hop distance.
+This behavior is consistent with the characteristics of homophilic graphs, as the probability of encountering homophilic nodes decreases with increasing hop distance \cite{Global-hete}.

 \textbf{Heterophilic aggregation: }To capture high-frequency information, we use traditional local GNN \cite{hp1}:

 where $\tilde{L}_G=U_2diag\{ \lambda_1^{(2)}, \lambda_2^{(2)},..., \lambda_N^{(2)} \}U_2^{\top}$ is restructured graph $G$'s normalized Laplacian matrix. $\frac{1}{\lambda_{N}}$ is always set to $\frac{2}{3}$ according to previous work \cite{hp1}.